leapigufpb/FuzzyClass/cran-comments.md

 This is a resubmission.
 In this version we have:

-- Add the "double weighted fuzzy gamma naive bayes classifier" as `DWFuzzyGammaNaiveBayes`
-- Add the "geometric fuzzy gamma naive bayes classifier" as `GeometricFuzzyGammaNaiveBayes`
-- Add the "Fuzzy Bayes Rule classifier" as `FuzzyBayesRule`
+- Add the "Fuzzy Rule-based System" with some functions